What is Sports Premium?

 This funding is ring-fenced and therefore can only be spent on provision of PE and sport in Schools.

 Schools receive PE and sport premium funding based on the number of pupils in years 1 to 6.
-In most cases, we determine how many pupils in your school attract the funding using data from the January 2015 school census.
-Schools with 17 or more eligible pupils receive £8,000 and an additional payment of £5 per pupil.
+In most cases, we determine how many pupils in your school attract the funding using data from the school census.

 Purpose of funding